-Driven to build connection and capability in the community, Mervat Quirke leads the partnership strategy at USC’s Thompson Institute, a world-class facility for mental health and neurological research.
+Driven to build connection and capability in the community, Mervat Quirke leads the partnership strategy at UniSC’s Thompson Institute, a world-class facility for mental health and neurological research.

 Mervat identifies, develops and maintains strategic partnerships with community, specialist and government groups locally, nationally and globally.

 These partnerships support the success of a range of the Thompson Institute’s mental health research and community programs in areas including suicide prevention, youth mental health, ageing and dementia, and PTSD.